 - 1. Supports expansion of the Cowichan Lake Community Forest Co-op lands program. - 2.
+Does not support servicing outside of the growth containment boundary in the rest of the plan area's Renewable Resource lands. - 3.
 Supports the retention of the abandoned railway rights-of-way, from the Town of Lake Cowichan to Mesachie Lake and Honeymoon Bay, for use as a multi-purpose pathway.
 In cases where the public use of an abandoned railway would infringe on the privacy of residents, an alternative route may be considered for the immediate area.